 Impetigo is an extremely contagious skin disease caused by bacteria, typically “staph” (Staphylococcus) or “strep” (Streptococcus) bacteria.
 Children ages 2 to 5 years of age are the most likely to develop the disease, but older children and adults can also experience it.
 Furthermore, impetigo can spread to other parts of the body without caution.
-To help prevent the spread of this highly contagious disease, your Compassion Dermatology dermatologist in Keller, TX recommends the following.
+To help prevent the spread of this highly contagious disease, your Compassion Dermatology dermatologist in Southlake, TX recommends the following.

 - If you or your child has been diagnosed with impetigo, avoid direct skin-to-skin contact with others to help prevent the spread of impetigo until you re no longer contagious.